Pritam-Dhande/Healthcare/README.md

 Hello Kritika Ma’am,
-I have completed the development of the Healthcare web application using the C# ASP.NET MVC Framework, as per the assigned task.
+I have completed the development of the Healthcare IT Company web page using the C# (ASP.NET) MVC Framework, as per the assigned task.
 The project has been uploaded to GitHub and is accessible via the following link:
 GitHub Link to the Project:
 https://github.com/Pritam-Dhande/Healthcare/tree/master